01 Feb Doing Business in Vietnam – General Terms And Conditions

 GENERAL TERMS AND CONDITIONS

-1. Interpretation of terms you need to know before the business regulations or operation
+1. Interpretation of terms you need to know in the business regulations or business operation

 Foreigner means any person who does not have Vietnamese nationality.